Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 </tab>
 </tabs>

-When documenting multi-module projects (multi-project builds), you don't need to apply the plugin explicitly to every module or subproject you want to document.
+When documenting multi-project builds, you don't need to apply the plugin explicitly to every subproject you want to document.
 Instead,
-Dokka expects you to share configuration across modules using convention plugins or manual configuration per module.
+Dokka expects you to share configuration across subprojects using convention plugins or manual configuration per subproject.
 For more information, see
-how to configure [single-module projects](#single-project-configuration) and [multi-module projects](#multi-project-configuration).
+how to configure [single-project](#single-project-configuration) and [multi-project](#multi-project-configuration) builds.

 > * Under the hood,
 > Dokka uses the [Kotlin Gradle plugin](https://kotlinlang.org/docs/gradle-configure-project.html#apply-the-plugin)